ajorpheus/concourse-tutorial/docs/basics/task-inputs.md

 # Task Inputs

-In the previous section the only inputs to the task container were the `image` used.
+In the previous section the only input to the task container was the image used, specified under `image_resource`.
 Base images, such as Docker images, are relatively static and relatively big, slow things to create.
 So Concourse supports `inputs` into tasks to pass in files/folders for processing.

 Consider the working directory of a task that explicitly has no inputs: